tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - with what historical figure would you like to spend time if given a chance? why?
 - how do you feel about the world's preoccupation with thinness and beauty?
 - how do you feel about what is viewed on television now compared to when you were growing up?
+- how should I deal with hard times?
+- what's the biggest risk you've ever taken?
+- how will I know when a risk is worth taking?
+- what's the most important thing to remember about money?
+- what would your advice be if I were drafted to go to war?

 - do you have a philosophy on life?
 What's your best piece of advice?
 - what was your religion growing up? what church, if any, did you attend?